andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ## Scaling reads with batching
 Rails supports batched read queries with a few Active Record methods: `find_each()`, `in_batches()`, and `find_in_batches()`.

-Aura Frames has custom code for batched finding specifying an arbitrary column on the table and a sorting direction.
+Aura Frames has custom code for batched finding, specifying an arbitrary column on the table and a sorting direction.

 Rails 6.1 did add support for `find_in_batches()` ([API Documentation](https://apidock.com/rails/ActiveRecord/Batches/find_in_batches)) to control ordering, but unfortunately the only column to order on is the primary key column.